 It’s only natural you want to promote your company on social media – that’s what everyone always says to do, right?

-“Update your social media profiles at least once a day and watch the leads come flying in.”
+“Update your social media profiles with new posts at least once a day and watch the leads come flying in.”

 While that’s good advice – there’s a key caveat missing (isn’t there always).

 I get it!
 You're passionate about what you do.
 Wanting to share it with those who need it is important to you (and your sales pipeline).